Anaesthesia

 • aches and pains.

-Usually having anaesthesia is safe and major problems are rare.
+Having an anaesthetic is usually safe, and major problems are rare.
 Your risk depends on the type of anaesthesia you get, your age, your health, and how you respond to the medicines.
 Some health problems, such as heart or lung disease, increase your chances of problems from anaesthesia.
-Being overweight, taking certain medicines, smoking and using illegal drugs can also increase your chance of problems.
+Being overweight, taking certain medicines, smoking and using recreational drugs can also increase your chance of problems.
 Your anaesthetist will talk with you about the best type for you and will review risks, benefits and other choices.

 Possible complications include allergic reaction, permanent nerve damage, heart attack, stroke, organ failure, reawakening during a procedure and the risk of dying.
-Complications are more likely in the very young, the elderly and people with other health problems.
-For a fit person under 60 years of age, the chance of dying due to an anaesthetic complication is approximately 1 in 1 million.
-The risk for people over the age of 60 can be higher depending on other health conditions.
+Complications are more likely for people who are very young, older or have other health problems.
+For a fit person under 60 years of age, the chance of dying due to an anaesthetic complication is very low.

 The following links provide further information about anaesthesia.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.